A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Introduction

 Robotic mobile fulfilment systems are increasingly common in the B2C (business to consumer) market.
 Moreover their operation is an increasing topic of research within the academic community.
 In this section we will not repeat material relating to the operation of a RMFS most likely familiar to the majority of readers.
 Rather we give here just a short description of the operation of a RMFS relevant to the problem we examine in this paper.
 Readers totally unfamiliar with the operation of a RMFS are referred to \cite{azadeh2019, boysen17a, boysen19}.

 In a RMFS product to satisfy customer demand is stored on racks, also referred to as pods, or inventory pods.
 These racks are moved by small mobile robots to static pickers, who pick items from the rack to satisfy customer orders.
 Racks are placed in a queue leading past each picker and successively presented to the picker.
 The picker picks items from the presented rack and places them in one or more bins, each bin being associated with a single customer order (in some contexts these bins are known as crates or totes).
 Once all the items in an order have been picked the bin containing the completed order is put onto a conveyor, being carried away for further processing, and a new empty bin is positioned in the space so created.
-Often a scattered storage policy is adopted, so that the same product is stored in multiple racks in order to try and ensure that there is a rack containing required product free when needed~\citep{weidinger18b}.
+Typically a scattered storage policy is adopted, so that the same product is stored in multiple racks in order to try and ensure that there is a rack containing required product free when needed~\citep{weidinger18b}.

-This paper deals with two related problems, namely given a fixed number of pickers which orders should be allocated to which picker?
+This paper deals with a number of related problems.
+Given a set of pickers which orders should be allocated to which picker?
 Also which racks should be used so that the orders allocated to a picker can be fulfilled?
-In this paper we present a two-stage procedure to answer these questions.

-Our two-stage approach recognises that in a RMFS typically new orders appear relatively rapidly, and so for efficient operation some orders need not be fulfilled (picked) immediately, rather they can be delayed until a more opportune time.
-For example delayed until one or more orders that can utilise the same rack as the delayed order appear.
-Clearly customer orders cannot be delayed indefinitely, but within limits orders need not necessarily be dealt with immediately.
-For example in a RMFS there is typically no necessity to fulfil orders on a first-come first-served basis.

-In our two-stage approach we have that in the first-stage the user can specify the orders which must be definitely fulfilled, e.g.~if they have been delayed too long, or are a priority order, or satisfy some other user-imposed criteria.
-The racks chosen to fulfil these first-stage orders are chosen so as to (collectively) contain sufficient product to satisfy all orders.
-In the second-stage we restrict attention to those racks chosen in the first-stage solution in terms of allocating second-stage orders. \emph{\textbf{We believe that this two-stage approach, which provides the user with explicit control over the fulfilment of orders, enables a RMFS to be better managed.}}

-In this paper we also present a reduction procedure to reduce the number of racks considered.
-We also present a partial integer optimisation heuristic for the problem based upon our formulation.
-Extensive computational results are given for publicly available test problems involving up to 500 products, 500 orders, 200 racks and 10 pickers.
+Moreover in making these decisions some orders must be picked, but others need not be.
+So we can have a backlog of orders that we carry forward.
+Hence we have a further decision.
+Which orders should be left unpicked and be backlogged?
+In this paper we present a two stage procedure to address these questions.